miqo-no/Miqo.Config/README.md

 Application wide configurations are stored in the same directory as the application.
 A custom location can be specified using ```ApplicationSettings(string directory)```.

-## Writing settings to a configuration file
+## Writing Settings to a Configuration File

 ```csharp
 var config = new Configuration {